-For many years the lake was the site of an exclusive private summer camp for girls.
-When the state purchased the land in the 1970s, it was seized and occupied by Mohawk Indians.
-After the controversial occupation ended, the state removed the buildings and made improvements to the area.
+Moss Lake has a unique and fascinating history.
+It was once the site of an exclusive private summer camp for girls until the state acquired the land in the 1970s.
+During that time, the property was occupied by Mohawk Indians in a highly publicized and controversial event.
+Once the occupation ended, the state removed the camp buildings and began improvements, creating the peaceful, public recreation area that it is today.

 Winter Activities